drhsqlite/fossil-mirror/www/containers.md

     aimed at daily-use devops warriors.

-5.  **Network virtualization.** In the scheme above, we turn off the `systemd` virtual netorking support because in its default mode, it wants to hide the service entirely.

-    Another way to put this is that `systemd-nspawn --port` does approximately *nothing* of what `docker create --publish` does despite their superficial similarities.
+5.  **Network virtualization.** In the scheme above, we turn off the `systemd` private networking support because in its default mode, it wants to hide containerized services entirely.
+While there are [ways][ndcmp] to expose Fossil’s single network service port under that scheme, it adds a lot of administration complexity.
+In the big-boy container runtimes, `docker create --publish` fixes all this up in a single option, whereas `systemd-nspawn --port` does approximately *none* of that despite the command’s superficial similarity.

-    For this container, it doesn’t much matter, since it exposes only a single port, and we do want that one port exposed, one way or another.
-Beyond that, we get all the control we need using Fossil options like `--localhost`.
-I point this out because in more complex situations, the automatic network setup features of the more featureful runtimes can save a lot of time and hassle.
-    They aren’t doing anything you couldn’t do by hand, but why would you want to, given the choice?
+    From a purely functional point of view, this isn’t a huge problem if you consider the “inbound” service direction only, being external connections to the Fossil service we’re providing.
+Since we do want this Fossil service to be exposed — else why are we running it? — we get all the control we need via `fossil server --localhost` and similar options.

+    The complexity of the `systemd` networking infrastructure’s interactions with containers make more sense when you consider the “outbound” path.
+Consider what happens if you enable Fossil’s optional TH1 docs feature plus its Tcl evaluation feature.
+That would enable anyone with the rights to commit to your repository the ability to make arbitrary network connections on the Fossil host.
+    Then, let us say you have a client-server DBMS server on that same host, bound to localhost for private use by other services on the machine.
+Now that DBMS is open to access by a rogue Fossil committer because the host’s loopback interface is mapped directly into the container’s network namespace.

+    Proper network virtualization would protect you in this instance.

-I expect there’s a lot more I neglected to think of when creating this list, but I think it suffices to make my case as it is.
-If you can afford the space of Podman or Docker, I strongly recommend using either of them over the much lower-level `systemd-container` infrastructure.
+This author expects that the set of considerations is broader than presented here, but that it suffices to make our case as it is: if you can afford the space of Podman or Docker, we strongly recommend using either of them over the much lower-level `systemd-container` infrastructure.
+You’re getting a considerable amount of value for the higher runtime cost; it isn’t simply overhead for little return.

 (Incidentally, these are essentially the same reasons why we no longer talk about the `crun` tool underpinning Podman in this document.
 It’s